martbhell/gitpitch/PITCHME.md

 #What does ansible-role-slurm do?

- - ansible-playbook install.yml --tags=slurm --list-tags
+ - ansible-playbook install.yml --tags=slurm --list-tasks

 ... too many